joagre/ratatoskr/README.md

 Here follows a small concurrent example that spawn jobs to compute Ackermann function values for the parameters `m = 3, n = 1 ..
 10`.

-The `main` function uses member functions in an Ackermann struct to start 10 jobs and then waits for all jobs to send a result back as a message.
+The `main` function uses member functions in an Ackermann class to start 10 jobs and then waits for all jobs to send a result back as a message.